🔐 Managing Secrets with .env in DeepSeek Projects: A Complete Guide to Secure AI Deployments

 yaml version: "3"services: app: build: . ports: - "8000:8000" env_file: - .env

-Compose automatically loads from .env
+Compose automatically loads from .env at root.

 8. 🤖 GitHub Actions & Secret Injection

-.
+Never store secrets in the code or .env.
 Use GitHub’s Secrets dashboard under your repo's Settings > Secrets.

-Example workflow.yml
+Example workflow.yml:

-yaml env: DEEPSEEK_API_KEY: ${{ secrets.DEEPSEEK_API_KEY }}
+DEEPSEEK_API_KEY: ${{ secrets.DEEPSEEK_API_KEY }}

 You can use it in scripts:

-yaml - name: Run DeepSeek bot run: python main.py env: DEEPSEEK_API_KEY: ${{ secrets.DEEPSEEK_API_KEY }}
+- name: Run DeepSeek bot

 9. 🔐 Secret Managers as Alternatives